Diltiazem: Contraindications and precautions

 Diltiazem is relatively contraindicated in the presence of sick sinus syndrome, atrioventricular node conduction disturbances, bradycardia, impaired left ventricle function, peripheral artery occlusive disease, and chronic obstructive pulmonary disease.

 Side effects

 A reflex sympathetic response, caused by the peripheral dilation of vessels and the resulting drop in blood pressure, works to counteract the negative inotropic, chronotropic and dromotropic effects of diltiazem.
 Undesirable effects include hypotension, bradycardia, dizziness, flushing, fatigue, headaches and edema.
 Rare side effects are congestive heart failure, myocardial infarction, and hepatotoxicity.

-Diltiazem is one of the most common drugs that cause drug-induced lupus, along with hydralazine, procainamide, isoniazid, minocycline.

 Drug interactions

 Because of its inhibition of hepatic cytochromes CYP3A4, CYP2C9 and CYP2D6, there are a number of drug interactions.
 Some of the more important interactions are listed below.

 Beta-blockers

 Intravenous diltiazem should be used with caution with beta-blockers because, while the combination is most potent at reducing heart rate, there are rare instances of dysrhythmia and AV node block.

 Quinidine

 Quinidine should not be used concurrently with calcium channel blockers because of reduced clearance of both drugs and potential pharmacodynamic effects at the SA and AV nodes.